microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/06-WhatToUseWhen.md

 **Contoso**

 [The Contoso company](https://docs.microsoft.com/en-us/microsoft-365/enterprise/contoso-overview) is a multi-national business with headquarters in Paris, France.
 It is a conglomerate manufacturing, sales, and support organization with over 100,000 products.
 They are embarking on a multi-year process of migrating from company-owned datacenters to a cloud provider.
 They have narrowed the list of potential vendors to three, including Microsoft.
 They have [high security](https://docs.microsoft.com/en-us/microsoft-365/enterprise/contoso-info-protect) and [interoperability with mobile device](https://docs.microsoft.com/en-us/microsoft-365/enterprise/contoso-mdm) concerns.
+There is also an Open-Source (OSS) investigation at the company.

 <b>Project Goals</b>